Niko731973/The-Eternal-Market/README.md

 * Removing listings to clear spam/scammers/objectionable listings

 ## Buying
 Browse the current listings on the market.
-You can see the items for sale, read descriptions, and view some stats on each listing which serve to authenticate the seller.
+You can see the items for sale, read descriptions, see buyer feedback, and view some stats on each listing which serve to authenticate the seller.

 When you are ready to create a purchase, you send payment to the listing and your ENCRYPTED mailing address.
 It is VERY IMPORTANT that you encrypt your mailing address with the sellers public key before you submit your transaction or else your address will be public and broadcast to the whole world!